earthobservatory/azure-scripts/README.md

 `sh install_phase4.sh`

+### Dump Parameters - Automatic configuration dumping tool

+The `dump_parameters.sh` script automatically dumps configuration parameters for the user to view.
+Typical parameters dumped are:

+- VM IP Addresses
+- Storage account name
+- Keys for accessing Instrumentation and Storage
+- Endpoints

+Some of the parameters emitted are based on the parameters set by `envvars.sh`, and may not be correct if `envvars.sh` is incorrect.

 ## Good to knows

 - Make sure that Azure is properly configured with `Microsoft.Network`, `Microsoft.Compute` and `Microsoft.Storage` resource providers all enabled